heigvd-software-engineering/swissimage-vision/docs/setup.md

 We use a self-hosted GitHub runner to execute the GitHub Action workflows on a on-premises Kubernetes cluster.
 The runner listens for jobs from GitHub Actions and creates Kubernetes jobs to execute the workflows using CML.

 To see more information about configuring a self-hosted GitHub runner, see the [../infra/github-runner/README.md](../infra/github-runner/README.md) file.

+## Deploy Label Studio

+We use Label Studio to label the data.
+Label Studio is deployed on a Kubernetes cluster using Helm.

+For more information on deploying Label Studio, see the [../infra/labelstudio/README.md](../infra/labelstudio/README.md) file.